Mortgages

 Construction mortgages

-Construction mortgages are complicated, and the amount you can borrow will depend on your building plans and personal circumstances.
+The amount you can borrow for construction depends on your building plans and personal circumstances.
 You may be able to borrow 50 to 70% of the land and construction costs combined and up to 80% if you’re a resident.
-The interest rate of a construction mortgage will be higher than for a home that is already completed.
+The interest rate of a construction mortgage is usually higher than for a completed house.

 Can you get a green mortgage in Spain?